Man-at-arms

-German man-at-arms 1498 by Albrecht Dürer.
-The equipment is that of a demi-lancer.
+1498 illustration of a German man-at-arms by Albrecht Dürer.
+The man-at-arms is equipped as a demi-lancer.

 A man-at-arms was a soldier of the High Medieval to Renaissance periods who was typically well-versed in the use of arms and served as a fully-armoured heavy cavalryman.
 (Note: The Old French: gen d'armes, plural gens d'armes or gendarmerie as a collective noun, was the direct equivalent of the English 'man-at-arms'.)
-A man-at-arms could be a knight, or nobleman, a member of a knight's or nobleman's retinue, or a mercenary in a company serving under a captain.
+A man-at-arms could be a knight, nobleman, member of a knight's or nobleman's retinue, or a mercenary in a company serving under a captain.
 Such men could serve for pay or through a feudal obligation.
 The terms knight and man-at-arms are often used interchangeably, but while all knights equipped for war were men-at-arms, not all men-at-arms were knights.

 Terminology

 Though in English the term man-at-arms is a fairly straightforward rendering of the French homme d'armes, (Note: Originally translated in English as "man-of-arms" but from the 16th century as "man-at-arms.") in the Middle Ages, there were numerous terms for this type of soldier, referring to the type of arms he would be expected to provide: In France, he might be known as a lance or glaive, while in Germany, Spieß, Helm or Gleve, and in various places, a bascinet.
 In Italy, the term barbuta was used, and in England from the late 14th century, men-at-arms were known as lances or spears.

 In the Early Medieval period, any well-equipped horseman could be described as a "knight", or in Latin, miles.
 In the course of the 12th century knighthood became a social rank with a distinction being made between milites gregarii (non-noble cavalrymen) and milites nobiles (true knights).
 As a fully armoured cavalryman could be of a lesser social status than a knight, an alternative term describing this type of soldier came into use which was, in French, homme d'armes or gent d'armes, and in English man-at-arms.
 This evolution differed in detail and timeline across Europe but by 1300, there was a clear distinction between the military function of the man-at-arms and the social rank of knighthood.
 The term man-at-arms thus primarily denoted a military function, rather than a social rank.